uspki/policies/certificate-policy.md

 ### 5.3.4 Retraining frequency and requirements
 All personnel in Trusted roles SHALL maintain skill levels consistent with the CA's training and performance programs.

+All individuals responsible for PKI roles SHALL be made aware of changes in the CA operation.
+Any significant change to the operations SHALL have a training (awareness) plan, and the execution of such plan SHALL be documented.
+Examples of such changes are CA software or hardware upgrade, changes in automated security systems, and relocation of equipment.

+Documentation SHALL be maintained identifying all personnel who received training and the level of training completed.

 ### 5.3.5 Job rotation frequency and sequence
+No Stipulation

 ### 5.3.6 Sanctions for unauthorized actions
+The CA SHALL take appropriate administrative and disciplinary actions against personnel who have performed actions involving the CA, CSA or RAs that are not authorized in this CP, CPSs, or other published procedures.

 ### 5.3.7 Independent Contractor Controls
+Delegated Third Party personnel fulfilling trusted roles are subject to all personnel requirements stipulated in this policy.

 The CA SHALL verify that the Delegated Third Party's personnel involved in the issuance of a Certificate meet the training and skills requirements of Section 5.3.3 and the document retention and event logging requirements of Section 5.4.1.

 ### 5.3.8 Documentation supplied to personnel
+Documentation sufficient to define duties and procedures for each role SHALL be provided to the personnel filling that role

 ## 5.4 Audit logging procedures